Ishant Sharma

 Although Sharma has been away from the international cricket scene, the tall pacer continues to make his mark in domestic cricket, especially in the IPL.
 Over the years, he has played for various franchises, with the 36-year-old veteran representing Delhi Capitals until the 2024 season.
 While his selection in the playing XI was inconsistent, he made the most of the opportunities he was given.

 Ahead of the 2025 IPL auction, he was released by Delhi, and Gujarat Titans showed interest, acquiring his services for his base price of INR 75 lakhs.
 This move marked Ishant's sixth IPL franchise.
-With 93 IPL wickets to his name, the 2025 season offers him a great chance to reach the milestone of 100 wickets in this prestigious tournament.
+Working closely with bowling experts to tweak his mechanics, he managed to regain his fiery pace.
+During the 2025 IPL season, fans and experts were completely surprised to see the veteran consistently clocking speeds over 140 kilometers per hour.
+He proved that age was just a number by matching the younger fast bowlers ball for ball.

 Ishant Sharma IPL Career Statistics